joshthedevelopa/php_aid/README.md

 # PHP AID
-A simple set of codes to assits you speed up PHP web development projects.
+A simple set of codes to assist you speed up PHP web development projects.